James4Ever0/rdpy3/README.md

 **This is a DEPRECATED fork for porting rdpy3to Python3**

-**Users should either run old rdpy with Python2 docker containers or use alternative libraries.**
+**Users should either run old rdpy with Python 2 docker containers or use alternative libraries.**

 Remote Desktop Protocol in twisted python.